 Some food for thought for the weekend.
 Trading rules from great traders are always worth reading.
 If you spend some time to understand the concept behind each trading rule this will improve your trading skills and take you to the next level.
-Also check this video where Dennis Gartman talks about the concept of keeping it simple.

 1. Never, under any circumstance add to a losing position…. ever!
 Nothing more need be said; to do otherwise will eventually and absolutely lead to ruin!

 2. Trade like a mercenary guerrilla.
 We must fight on the winning side and be willing to change sides readily when one side has gained the upper hand.

 3. Capital comes in two varieties: Mental and that which is in your pocket or account.
 Of the two types of capital, the mental is the more important and expensive of the two.
 Holding to losing positions costs measurable sums of actual capital, but it costs immeasurable sums of mental capital.

 4. The objective is not to buy low and sell high, but to buy high and to sell higher.
 We can never know what price is “low.”
 Nor can we know what price is “high.”
 Always remember that sugar once fell from $1.25/lb to 2 cent/lb and seemed “cheap” many times along the way.

 5. In bull markets we can only be long or neutral, and in bear markets we can only be short or neutral.
 That may seem self-evident; it is not, and it is a lesson learned too late by far too many.

 6. “Markets can remain illogical longer than you or I can remain solvent,” according to our good friend, Dr. A. Gary Shilling.
 Illogic often reigns and markets are enormously inefficient despite what the academics believe.